jaimeechevarria/jaimeechevarria.github.io/_posts/2022-01-26-project-plug.md

 mathjax: true
 ---

 This project involves the development and design of a three pin plug.
 It has been developed using 3D modelling software Creo Parametric, from the company *PTC Corporation*.
+Keyshot 10 software has been used for the rendering of the design.